FAQ

 General Company Information

-The Company has completed a Phase I randomised, placebo-controlled, parallel, double-blind trial, with independent examiners confirming in 80 human subjects (eight cohorts), that the trial achieved all primary study end-points, met international regulatory standards in data and showed R327 to be safe & well tolerated.
+- The Company has completed a Phase I UTI/Urosepsis randomised, placebo-controlled, parallel, double-blind trial, with independent examiners confirming in 80 human subjects (eight cohorts), that the trial achieved all primary study end-points, met international regulatory standards in data and showed R327 to be safe & well tolerated.

 Recce is trading on the Australian Stock Exchange (ASX) under the ticker: RCE and on the Frankfurt Stock Exchange (FSE) under the ticker: R9Q.